Stephanie Plum: Eddie Gazarra

 Eddie Gazarra, a Trenton cop, grew up in the same neighborhood as Stephanie.
 He is usually called in when Stephanie blows up a car or finds a dead body.
 Eddie is married to Stephanie's cousin Shirley-the-Whiner.
 Eddie is also usually one of the first people on the scene when something happens to Stephanie.

 Tank

 Tank is Ranger's right-hand man.
 He is pure muscle, and starting in Twelve Sharp, he starts going out with Lula.
 By Fearless Fourteen, Lula and Tank are engaged after she tricks him.
 The engagement is called off in Plum Spooky.
+Tank owns cats and Lula is allergic.
+Summarized in Takedown Twenty, "A while back he dated Lula, but Lula was allergic to his cats, and Tank wasn’t giving up his cats for love or money or Lula."

 In Fearless Fourteen, it is implied that Tank is African-American.
 This is indicated by the sentence in Chapter Five, "Tank's eyes were blank and his face went gray under the brown."
 However, brown is a rather generic descriptor, so it could also indicate that he is Hispanic.